 The water then enters an area where the granite has been sculpted so that the water gently rocks and rolls as it travels along a subtle curve.

-The water then picks up momentum before it enters a subtle curve where five water jets create patterns of water and additional energy is pumped into the fountain which the designers have named the ‘swoosh’.
+The water then picks up momentum before it enters a subtle curve where five water jets create water patterns and additional energy is pumped into the fountain which the designers have named the ‘swoosh’.

 The granite channel to the west of the Source has been highly textured using innovative stone cutting techniques to create a lively play of water which recalls a mountain stream or babbling brook.
 The water then passes under a level crossing point where the stone channel begins to flatten out.